jsyk/x65/README.md

 and licensed to the CX16 creators. *The licensees do not wish that the ROM runs on other HW than their own.*
 Therefore, I could not recommend running that ROM on the X65 computer.

-Presently I am decided which operating system or runtime shell would be the best / easiest to port to X65.
+Presently I am not decided which operating system or runtime shell would be the best / easiest to port to X65.
 There some existing systems that could be ported here, for example:

 * [MEGA65 OPEN-ROMs](https://github.com/MEGA65/open-roms) (true free open-source sw),